Reiryoku-Technologies/Mida-Documentation/src/index.md

   details: A clean, simple and intuitive TypeScript API with first-class documentation.
 - title: Versatile
   details: A complete and incrementally adoptable ecosystem that scales between a library and a full-featured framework.
-- title: Broker-neutral
+- title: Platform-neutral
-  details: A single TypeScript API for trading with hundreds of exchanges and brokers.
+  details: A single TypeScript API for trading with any exchange, broker and trading platform.
 ---